 Espresso-Based Beverages – Americano

-The Americano is an -based drink with added water on top of a espresso shot.
+The Americano is an espresso-based drink with added water on top of a espresso shot.
 There are many variations of the Americano to choose from including black with espresso added, iced americano, and Long black.

 Americano can be traced back to Italy in 1919.
 The drink was created when espresso machines were first introduced into the United States and became popular in coffee shops there.
 It is believed that it was named after American soldiers who visited Italy during WWI, but this has never been confirmed.